 Ly said it was such a success that they plan to invite more students next year.
 "The students got a lot out of it and we really are giving something back to the profession.
 We know there's a talent gap and the best way to improve and sustain engagement with students is to demonstrate just what the industry is about."

-Through its Growing the Profession initiative, Airmic is partnering the following universities: University of Southampton Business School, Cass Business School, Cranfield School of Management, University of Nottingham Business School, Glasgow School for Business and Society and University of Exeter Business School.
+Through its Growing the Profession initiative, Airmic is partnering the following universities: University of Southampton Business School, City Business School, Cranfield School of Management, University of Nottingham Business School, Glasgow School for Business and Society and University of Exeter Business School.

 As well as offering places at Airmic conferences and events, students will be given access to the association's technical output and thought leadership, and offered mentoring opportunities and the chance to meet students and young professionals in the same field.